 7.10 Details of the monthly fee you pay for our telephone service (which will be included in your Service Fee, along with the fee you pay for broadband– see section 17.8) is set out in your Service Confirmation Email.
-Depending on your package, your monthly fee may include some calls as referred to in your Service Confirmation Email.
+When you purchase the telephone service, you will be provided with a package that includes certain calls.
 Our rates for calls that aren’t included (and for which you’ll have to pay Call Charges (see section 17.8)) are set out in our Price Guide.

 7.11 You must follow our Acceptable Use Policy when using our telephone service.
 If we think you’ve breached it, we can put further limits or restrictions (see section 23.8) on your calls or suspend or end your use of our services or Our Agreement (see section 23).